 Prerequisite, 565:157.
-For the prospective teacher of scienc in the elementary school; development of a point of view toward science teaching and study of methods of presentin science material.
+For the prospective teacher of science in the elementary school; development of a point of view toward science teaching and study of methods of presenting science material.

-20:334.
-TEACHING ART IN THE ELEMENATRY CHOOL.
+520:334.
+TEACHING ART IN THE ELEMENTARY SCHOOL.
+3 credits.

-rerequisite, art education major, junior standing; elemenary education majors, 141 and 321.
+Prerequisite, art education major, junior standing; elementary education majors, 141 and 321.
 Visual arts in the elementary school.
-Art education concepts with a studio rientation including history of art education, developmenal stages, curriculum and organization, methods, valuation and research, and practical participation classroom teaching).
+Art education concepts with a studio orientation including history of art education, developmental stages, curriculum and organization, methods, evaluation and research, and practical participation (classroom teaching).

-20:335.
+520:335.
 THE TEACHING OF READING.
+5 credits.

 Prerequisite, 565:157.
-Reading program for the elementary chool, together with modern methods of teaching reading it the various levels.
+Reading program for the elementary school, together with modern methods of teaching reading at the various levels.

 520:336.
-ARITHMETIC IN THE ELEMENTARY GRADES.
+TEACHING OF ELEMENTARY SCHOOL MATHEMATICS.
+5 credits.

 Prerequisite, 565:157.
 Trends in arithmetic instruction in elementary school.
-Procedures for the development of nathematical concepts and skills.
+Procedures for the development of mathematical concepts and skills.

 520:337.
 TEACHING THE LANGUAGE ARTS.
+7 credits.